High School Youth Researcher Summer Program (HYRS)

 HYRS - Expanding Young Minds

-The Alberta Innovates High School Youth Researcher Summer Program (HYRS) offers paid, six week summer research experiences for Grade 11 students in health and medical sciences, including priority areas in digital or data driven health research, commercialization, and health system transformation.
+The Alberta Innovates High School Youth Researcher Summer Program (HYRS) offers paid, six week summer research experiences for Grade 11 students in areas relating to health research and innovation, including priority areas in applied health research, health systems, digital health and data-driven systems, and One Health.

 The objectives of the HYRS program are to: